snakeleon/YouCompleteMe-x64/README.md

 They cover things like the semantic engine server instance and compilation flags.

-#### The `ClearCompilationFlagCache` subcommand

-YCM caches the flags it gets from the `FlagsForFile` function in your `ycm_extra_conf.py` file if you return them with the `do_cache` parameter set to `True`.
-The cache is in memory and is never invalidated (unless you restart Vim of course).

-This command clears that cache entirely.
-YCM will then re-query your `FlagsForFile` function as needed in the future.

-Supported in filetypes: `c, cpp, objc, objcpp`

-#### The `StartServer` subcommand

-Starts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs, go, javascript, rust`

-#### The `StopServer` subcommand

-Stops the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs, go, javascript, rust`

 #### The `RestartServer` subcommand

 Restarts the semantic-engine-as-localhost-server for those semantic engines that